nschorgh/Planetary-Code-Collection/README.txt

 * Many Thanks to Andy Vaught for developing an open-source Fortran 95 compiler (www.g95.org).
 The early versions of this code were developed with this compiler.

-2001: Samar Khatiwala has invented an elegant implementation of the upper radiation boundary condition for the Crank-Nicolson method.
+2001: Samar Khatiwala invented an elegant implementation of the upper radiation boundary condition for the Crank-Nicolson method.

 SUPPORT: This code development was supported by NASA, Caltech, and the University of Hawaii.
-And, undoubtedly, some parts were written without support.
+Undoubtedly, some parts were written without support.

--NS